sadighian/crypto-rl/README.md

-# Deep Reinforcement Learning toolkit for Cryptocurrencies
+# Deep Reinforcement Learning Toolkit for Cryptocurrencies
 As of December 21, 2018.

 ## 1. Purpose